 Kevin Guest House is America’s first independent healthcare hospitality house.
-Since 1972, we have provided a comfortable and supportive home-away-from- home for patients and families traveling to receive state of the art health care and treatment in Buffalo area hospitals and medical centers.
+For 50 years, we’ve provided a comfortable and supportive home away from home for patients and families traveling to receive state of the art healthcare in Buffalo.

-With the help of our generous community of donors and supporters, we are able to continue our mission of serving those in need.
+With the help of our generous community of donors like you, we can continue to keep families together during medical crisis.